From Star Trek: Theurgy Wiki

 2381-2381: Lieutenant Junior Grade, Pilot, USS Oneida

-2381-Present: Lieutenant Junior Grade, Fighter Pilot, USS Theurgy
+2381-Present: Lieutenant Junior Grade, Flight Leader, USS Theurgy

 Callax Valin was born on Ardana in the Mu Leonis system in 2354.
 He was born to a city-dwelling family that had resided for generations in Stratos, the planet's capital city famous for its anti-gravity generators which kept it suspended kilometers above the surface of Ardana.
 The Valin, considered one of the more conservative Ardanan families that had originally opposed the integration of the troglyte caste, attempted to instill in its members traditional values from an early age with tutors extolling the ideals of duty, obedience, and pride.
 Valin's upbringing was no exception and for much of his childhood he was even restricted to meeting only children from other city-dwelling families.
 That is, until he reached the age of thirteen and was able to enroll in the Stratos Institute.